Healthy Carrot Cake

 This post contains affiliate links.
 Read our disclosure policy.

-Liz’s Tips for the Best Healthy Carrot Cake
+Liz’s Tips for Baking Carrot Cake

 - If you love nuts, fold in ½ cup of crushed walnuts or pecans into the cake batter for a crunchy addition!